frejanordsiek/pinephone_call_noise_investigation/README.rst

 segments together to get a reasonably smooth spectrogram for a recording of about a minute.

+The ``-s`` option causes the spectrogram to be plotted in a GUI window when done to allow for easier viewing than a plot file provides.

 The one mandatory argument (the last one) is the path to the sound file to read (WAV format).